 Note

 In case an inactive employee, for whom all employments are in the past, should be rehired, you can decide which of the employments should be activated again.
 This employment will then become the main (primary) employment.

+Recommendation

-For details related to rehiring an employee, refer to test script of the scope item Add New Employee / Rehire (FJ0), chapter 4.2 Rehire.
+In case the Core content has been deployed with the SAP Best Practices, you can refer to test script of the scope item Add New Employee / Rehire (FJ0), chapter 4.2 Rehire, for details related to rehiring an employee.

 Appendix